-IAR Embedded Workbench comes with example applications.
-You can use these examples to get started using the development tools from IAR Systems or simply to verify that contact has been established with your target board.
+Example applications are provided with IAR Embedded Workbench.
+You can use these examples to get started using the development tools from IAR Systems.
 You can also use the examples as a starting point for your application project.

-You can find the examples in the R32C\examples directory.
+You can find the examples in the stm8\examples directory.
 The examples are ready to be used as is.
 They are supplied with ready-made workspace files, together with source code files and all other related files.